 The Predators of Georgia: Misunderstood, often hunted to the point of collapse, predators are an important part of our world.
 Visit the Oatland Island Wildlife Center’s big predators and learn about their place in our world: cougars, bobcats, and foxes.

-Birds of Prey: See hawks and owls native to Georgia, bald eagles and more at the Birds of Prey display at the Oatland Island Wildlife Center.
-Rescued with injuries, these birds are not able to return to the wild yet they are provided a good home at the center and there is much we can learn from them.
+Birds of Prey: See hawks and owls native to Georgia, bald eagles and more at the Birds of Prey display at Oatland Island Wildlife Center.
+These birds are rescues and not able to return to the wild .
+At Oatland, they are provided a good home at the center and there is much we can learn from them.

-The Georgia Farm: After all the wild animals, it’s time to learn about the important part domesticated animals play in our lives.
-Oatland Island Wildlife Center’s petting zoo is made up of animals common to the Georgia farm: cows, pigs, chickens, and donkeys.
+The Georgia Farm: Domesticated animals play an important part in our lives, too.
+Oatland Island Wildlife Center’s petting zoo is made up of common farm animals: cows, pigs, chickens, and donkeys.

 Come visit, learn from, and make new animal friends at the Oatland Island Wildlife Center!

 711 Sandtown Road